AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ## September 28, 2023

 ### Android Core 2.5.0

 - Added getter APIs `getLargeIconResourceID` and `getSmallIconResourceID` to MobileCore for retrieving the icon resource IDs set from the application.

 ### iOS Messaging 4.1.0

-- Added new notifcation tracking API `handleNotificationResponse` with parameters UNNotificationResponse and an optional callback the returns `PushTrackingStatus` enum.
+- Added new notification tracking API `handleNotificationResponse` with parameters `UNNotificationResponse` and an optional callback the returns `PushTrackingStatus` enum.
 - The new API will automatically handle the click behaviour (OPENAPP, WEBURL, DEEPLINK) defined for the notification.
-- Deprecated the notifcaiton tracking API `handleNotificationResponse` with parameters UNNotificationResponse, applicationOpened, and customActionId.
+- Deprecated the notification tracking API `handleNotificationResponse` with parameters `UNNotificationResponse`, `applicationOpened`, and `customActionId`.
 -  Fixed a bug on notification tracking API `handleNotificationResponse` to stop sending tracking hits to edge servers when the notification does not contain tracking information.

 ### Android Messaging 2.2.0

-- Introduced `MessagingServices` class to automatically build, display, track and handle defined click behaviour on notifications from Adobe Journey Optimizer.
+- Introduced `MessagingServices` class to automatically build, display, track, and handle defined click behaviour on notifications from Adobe Journey Optimizer.
 - Fixed a bug on notification tracking API `handleNotificationResponse` to stop sending tracking hits to edge servers when the notification does not contain tracking information.

 ## September 26, 2023